The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.rst

 Practice #6
 -----------

-Don't name variables theThingy or curThingy.
+Don't name variables theThingy, curThingy or myThingy.
 It is just distracting extraneous verbage.
 Just use thingy.

 .. code-block:: cpp